hirememorey/yesand-music/docs/CONTROL_PLANE.md

-## Chat-driven Control Plane for Ardour
+## Control Plane for Visual-First Semantic MIDI Editing

 ### Purpose
-Use Cursor chat as a real-time control plane to influence Ardour via MIDI and eventually perform semantic MIDI editing.
-Precision sync is not required; nondeterministic, improvisatory output is desirable.
-Optional project context (key, track names) may inform behavior.
+Provide a real-time control plane for MIDI generation and style control, with the primary focus on visual-first semantic MIDI editing that integrates seamlessly with existing DAW workflows.

-### Vision: Semantic MIDI Editing
+### Vision: Visual-First Semantic MIDI Editing
-The ultimate goal is to enable natural language commands like:
+The ultimate goal is to enable visual, immediate feedback musical editing through:
-- **"Make the bass beat from measures 8-12 jazzier"** - Intelligent musical modifications
-- **"Simplify the harmony in the chorus"** - Context-aware editing
-- **"Add more syncopation to the drums"** - Style transformations
-- **"Make it more aggressive"** - Musical concept application
+- **Visual Pattern Recognition**: Highlight bass lines, melodies, chord progressions in real-time
+- **Interactive MIDI Manipulation**: Drag-and-drop musical elements with instant audio feedback
+- **Smart Visual Suggestions**: Show musical improvements with one-click application
+- **Seamless DAW Integration**: Work within familiar DAW workflows, not against them

+### Strategic Pivot: From Command-Based to Visual-First
+**Critical Insight from Pre-Mortem Analysis**: Musicians are visual, immediate feedback creatures who work in familiar DAW environments.
+A command-based interface breaks their fundamental workflow of see-hear-adjust.

+**New Approach**: The control plane now serves as a secondary interface, with the primary focus on visual analysis and manipulation that integrates seamlessly with existing DAW workflows.

 ### Principles
 - Embrace nondeterminism and simplicity: minimal timing guarantees, fast iteration.